To start with, TWR has translated the TTB program (Book of Luke) into the Kuki language and is making it available in audio format.

 I was very angry that day when I received a missed call on my mobile phone.
 I redialed and for the first time I was able to hear the Thought for the Day.
 Amazingly, the message was on anger.
 I was touched by it and ashamed of my anger and felt a great need to change.
 I started praying for myself.

-TWR is working on an online radio station toreach out to youth in India.
-With the existing number of smart phone users set to triple by2015 to over 150 million, we are at the threshold of starting something that can serveas a huge platform to reach out to people.
-This station is set to engage a generationlonging to be heard in a conversation.
-Currently the production is being oordinatedfrom Chennai while simultaneous resource teams in various other cities are being ropedin.
+TWR had begun an online radio www.crosswaverado.com to reach out to the internet and smart phone generation.
+The radio is also accessible through android and iOS apps.
+With the existing number of smart phone users set to triple by 2015 to over 150 million, we are at the threshold of starting something that can serve as a huge platform to reach out to people.
+This station is set to engage a generation of young people in a conversation.
+We have RJs producing shows from Chennai, Bangalore and Mumbai.
+With a brand-new play-list of songs and exciting RJs, Crosswave Radio is all set to take on the Indian online radio network.

 The audio version of Warren Wiersbe’s Bible Commentary in Hindi was launched in April 2012.
 Offered on audio digital cards (SD cards) in collaboration between David C. Cook (DCC) Ministries and TWR, the commentary is expected to play a vital role in equipping grass root level pastors and lay leaders in their task of extending God’s kingdom.